thelowlypeon/thelowlypeon.github.io/_posts/2016-11-19-ctrl-click-cast.md

 editors_note: "Warning!
 Podcast advertisement & Self Promotion!"
 ---

-A few weeks ago I was invited to speak with Noah Bernson on [CTRL+CLICK CAST](http://ctrlclickcast.com/episodes/ecommerce-shipping-fulfillment) about ecommerce and order fulfillment.
+A few weeks ago I was invited to speak with Noah Bernsohn on [CTRL+CLICK CAST](http://ctrlclickcast.com/episodes/ecommerce-shipping-fulfillment) about ecommerce and order fulfillment.

 For those of you who don't want to listen to me talk for an hour (which should be